tensorflow/graphics/tensorflow_graphics/g3doc/api_docs/python/tfg/nn/layer/graph_convolution/FeatureSteeredConvolutionKerasLayer.md

 Computes the output shape of the layer.

+If the layer has not been built, this method will call `build` on the layer.
-Assumes that the layer will be built to match that input shape provided.
+This assumes that the layer will later be used with inputs that match the input shape provided here.

 #### Arguments: